 What is worship?
 Check out some thoughts by Minister Matt here:

 Being in our initial stage of living into community together, Agape has services twice a month.
-Join us for Agape and the Power of Retreats at 4:30pm Sunday, January 24 via Zoom.
+Join us for us for the Agape Service: Living in Liminal Times at 4:30pm Sunday, March 7 via Zoom.
 Our hope with services, as with common life at Agape, is that you bring your entire self- mind, heart, body, and spirit!

 Kids are welcome at Agape dinner church & services!
 Our services are intentionally intergenerationally friendly for kids.
 Several adults are present during services to supervise preschool and elementary school youth in doing art and other faith formation projects.
 Children are welcome to participate as much as they desire or are able to in the services themselves.
 Each service has a "Children's Moment" for kids :)